-President Trump has refused to re-certify that Iran is in compliance with the Iran nuclear deal.4 At the same time, he has announced a new United States strategy aimed at curbing Iran's destabilising behaviour in the region; addressing its missile and weapons development; and ending its support to terrorist groups.
-While the decision not to retechnically an internal United States domestic process certify is s6(a) it has created uncertainty about the nuclear deal's future.
-The United States Congress is now expected to carry out a review and possible amendment of the legislation that governs domestic implementation of the nuclear deal. s9(2)(g)(i)
+President Trump has refused to re-certify that Iran is in compliance with the Iran nuclear deal.
+At the same time, he has announced a new United States strategy aimed at curbing Iran's destabilising behaviour in the region; addressing its missile and weapons development; and ending its support to terrorist groups.
+While the decision not to recertify is technically an internal United States domestic process - and does not necessarily spell an end to the deal - it has created uncertainty about the nuclear deal's future.
+The United States Congress is now expected to carry out a review and possible amendment of the legislation that governs domestic implementation of the nuclear deal.
+This could potentially result in the reintroduction of United States sanctions that were eased under the deal.
+99(2)(9)(i)